Blog

 Cost and schedule are inherently connected in construction, but schedule data offers a critical advantage: it acts as a leading indicator of risk.
 While cost data tracks financial performance, the schedule outlines every activity and its sequence, providing a clear roadmap to project completion.
 To leverage the schedule to its fullest potential, a thoughtful approach to construction schedule analysis is essential.
 This involves systematically evaluating project timelines to assess progress, identify potential delays, and determine the most efficient path forward.

-The Importance of Construction Schedule Analysis
+Why Does Construction Schedule Analysis Matter?

 Regular construction schedule analysis gives stakeholders a clear view of progress, performance issues, delays, and potential future risks.
 It is critical for all decision-makers – on both the Contractor and the Owner side – who need to make informed business decisions that can’t be achieved through cost data alone.